tsuru/tsuru/README.md

     % tsuru team create myteam

-Your user is automatically added to this team.
+Your user will be automatically added to this team.

 To create an app: